 The Puma California in history

 In 1924, brothers Adolf “Adi” and Rudolf “Rudi” Dassler established the Dassler Brothers Shoe Factory in their small hometown of Herzogenaurach in Germany.
 The business started out small right in their mother’s laundry room, with the brothers having to pedal a stationary bicycle to make the machines work when the power went out.
 They often disagreed, but they were united in their goal of creating high-quality sports shoes.

 Since then, Puma and its Leaping Cat logo have been ingrained into mainstream popularity.
-The brand’s kicks are in demand by athletes and casual wearers alike, who value Puma shoes for their performance and looks.
+The brand’s kicks are in demand by athletes and casual wearers alike.
 Among its classic offerings is the Puma California, an O.G. sneaker that rose out of the tennis courts in 1983.
 It was worn by Argentinian grand slam champion Guillermo Vilas, helping it rise in popularity.

-The shoe has since found its way from the court into the streets, after which it was renamed the Puma California, after the sunshine-infused state.
-It has a laidback style and an iconic silhouette that has been enshrined in sneaker history, lending the model with a timeless touch.
-Puma brought back the sneaker in all its sleek glory, updating it for the modern men and women of today.
+This Puma lifestyle sneaker has since been updated and found its way from the court into the streets.
+It has a laidback style and an iconic silhouette that has been enshrined in sneaker history, lending the model a timeless touch.